-- Stats Page: exposes information about traffic in and out of the system.
-It tracks events, bytes, split by data fields over time, and a range of system metrics. - Cribl.log: contains comprehensive information about the status of the instance, its inputs, outputs, pipelines, routes, functions and traffic metrics.
+- Monitoring Page: exposes information about traffic in and out of the system.
+It tracks events, bytes, split by data fields over time, and a wider range of system metrics.
+Limited to last 24hrs. - cribl.log: contains comprehensive information about the status of the instance, its inputs, outputs, pipelines, routes, functions and traffic metrics.